 Kathryn, 28, suffered from hyperemesis gravidarum, a type of severe morning sickness that typically requires medical intervention, during her pregnancy.
 You might remember Kate Middleton was diagnosed with this condition as well, and more recently, Amy Schumer.
 Hyperemesis can be incredibly disruptive to your daily life.
 Kathryn recalls having to work from home, as her vomiting was near continuous.
 “I constantly had a trash bag at my side and had to always have the windows down in the car,” she explained.”
 Luckily, hyperemesis is rare, and only affects 0.3 percent of pregnant women.
 Although uncommon, it is serious.
 Many who suffer from it, like Kathryn, can actually lose weight during their pregnancy and become dehydrated.
 Kathryn received IV infusions of medication and nutrients to keep her healthy, if not nauseated, until she delivered her baby.

 How can you feel better ASAP?

 While the more serious cases might require hospital visits, there’s a lot you can do to treat your symptoms at home.
 To treat nausea, Dr. Dweck recommends acupressure bands that you wear like a bracelet.
 “These little elastic bands have a little pressure point that hits a particular meridian on the wrist.
-Some of them were originally purposed for people travelling by ship who got seasick, but they kind of caught on for women who were having morning sickness,” she says.
+Some of them were originally purposed for people traveling by ship who got seasick, but they kind of caught on for women who were having morning sickness,” she says.

 Another strategy, Dr. Dweck explains, is to shake up your eating routine.
 Small, frequent meals can lessen your indigestion and nausea.
 Molly, 36, who is currently pregnant, keeps on-the-go packs of applesauce by her bed and even wakes up in the middle of the night to have one to avoid letting her blood sugar drop, which can trigger nausea.